simonmichael/hledger_site/src/index2.md

 [Install](install.html), then see [Getting Started](start.html).

-All available docs are listed in the sidebar to your left.
+This home page is purposely brief, but extensive documentation is  ready when you need it.
+All hledger docs are linked in the sidebar to your left.
-(If no sidebar is visible, click/tap the horizontal-lines icon at top left, or press the `s` [access key].)
+If no sidebar is visible, click/tap the horizontal-lines icon at top left.
+To search, use the magnifying-glass icon.

-Search by using the magnifying-glass icon or the `/` access key.
+Some documentation and demos are also available at the command line: run `hledger` for details.

-Other access keys: `t` change theme, `1` home page, `2` recent changes, `<` previous page, `>` next page.
+[Access keys](https://en.wikipedia.org/wiki/Access_key#Access_in_different_browsers) are available on this site: `s` toggle sidebar, `/` search, `t` theme, `1` home page, `2` recent changes, `<` previous page, `>` next page.
 <style>

 #grabber {